Where are the Normandy landing beaches?

 The D-Day for Omaha Beach began at 6am on 6 June 1944.
 The first to land were the Rangers, who climbed the cliffs 100 feet above the beach.
 They then eliminated the German guns that could have caused major damage to ships and men.

-Then it was the troops of the 29th US Infantry Division who landed on the beach.
+Then it was the troops of the 29th American Infantry Division who landed on the beach.
 They were met by heavy fire from German bunkers and trenches.
 Many men were killed in the water or on the beach.
-The survivors found shelter behind anti-tank obstacles and sand dunes.
+The survivors found shelter behind anti-tank barriers and sand dunes.

 With the help of tanks and artillery, the Americans managed to take control of the beach and advance inland.
 Despite the heavy losses, Omaha Beach was an important victory for the Allies.